Check how much Universal Credit you'll get

 If you have LCWRA you'll get an extra £336.20 a month, and the DWP won't set a maximum amount for what you can get in benefits - called the 'Benefit Cap'.

 You won't normally get extra money if you have LCW.
-The exception is that you'll get an extra £126.11 if you've been sick since before 3 April 2017 and the DWP have already said you have LCW.
+The exception is that you'll get an extra £126.11 each month if you've been sick since before 3 April 2017 and the DWP have already said you have LCW.
 This could have been for Universal Credit or Employment and Support Allowance.

 When you'll get the extra amount